Adam Enfroy Logo

 As part of the digital marketing mix, webinars are a great way to increase brand awareness and build thought leadership.

-They can also be a great lead generation tool, as you can use them to collect leads and then follow up with those leads after the event.
+They can also be a great lead generation tool, as you can collect leads and follow up with them after the event.

-If you have an email list filled with quality leads interested in what you have to say, brand awareness is the least leverageable aspect you’ll get from hosting a webinar.
+If you have an email list filled with quality leads interested in what you say, brand awareness is the least leverageable aspect you’ll get from hosting a webinar.

 Wrap Up.